Chip And Break-Resistant Dinnerware For RVing & Camping

 We’re going to take a look at sets made out of polypropylene (plastic), stainless steel, melamine, stoneware, vitrelle (tempered glass) and tritan.

-We’ll start with looking at plates and sets for RVers, backpackers, picnickers, and tent campers.
+We’ll start by looking at plates and sets for RVers, backpackers, picnickers, and tent campers.
 Then we’ll also look at glasses, tumblers, and mugs.

 All Dinnerware On The Table

 If you mostly go backpacking or on picnics, a small set with two plates, two of each utensil, and a case to put it in might be all you need.
 This kit of camping dishes by Wealers comes in a neat little case that zips up and easily goes into a backpack.
 The case has a handle on top for easy carrying.

 The set includes 12 pieces, and these are two unbreakable 8″ stainless steel dinner plates, one cutting board, two spoons, two knives, two forks, a bottle opener, a butter knife, and two reusable cloth napkins.
 What other dinnerware would you need for a picnic anyway?

 See Also: 50 RV Kitchen Accessories You Must Have